jibeproject/matsim-jibe/README.md

-**[Work in progress]** This repository contains a collection of tools and code for routing, matrix generation, and accessibility calculations for JIBE.
+**[Work in progress]** This repository contains a collection of tools and code for network conversion, routing, matrix generation, and accessibility calculations for GLASST and JIBE.

 The routing algorithms are based largely on code by the swiss federal railway (SBB) which can be found here: https://github.com/SchweizerischeBundesbahnen/matsim-sbb-extensions